 This guide will primarily cover creating face tattoos using Blender (to paint) and Photoshop (to compile into an atlas).
+Body tattoos are very similar and will only require a few extra steps when setting it up using Volno’s Texture Tools.

 Alternatively, Substance Painter can be used instead of Blender, as can GIMP/Paint.net/etc. for atlas work.